cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 > Causal sufficiency is a strong assumption.
 > If it does not hold, methods that rely on it can yield misleading orientations.

-When in doubt, allowing for latent variables is often the more cautious choice.
+When in doubt, allowing for latent variables is often the more cautious starting point.

 ---